About

 Phil Plisky PT, DSc, OCS, ATC, CSCS

-My mission is to transform rehabilitation and performance through education and inspiration.
-I believe in optimizing human performance through a systematic approach.
-In order to tap into the true potential of others, I use an approach founded on systematically determining the problem, intervening appropriately, and using tests to measure progress.
+My mission is to transform rehabilitation and performance through education, inspiration, and optimizing human performance through a systematic approach.
+In order to fully tap into the true potential of others, I use an approach founded on systematically determining the problem, intervening appropriately, and using tests to measure progress.

 I believe in empowering and equipping rehabilitation and performance professionals with the tools necessary to optimize the health and wellness of their clients so that together we create more resilient athletes.

-I feel my diverse professional background as a clinician, researcher, and teacher can provide a unique perspective––I’m an Associate Professor in the University of Evansville’s Doctor of Physical Therapy Program, Director of Residency Programs, and consultant.
-In the course of wearing many hats, I have learned some things that led to the development of some unique perspectives concerning designing performance systems including prevention of injuries, discharge testing, and the annual musculoskeletal exam.
+I believe my diverse professional background as a clinician, researcher, teacher and consultant allows me to have a unique perspective.
+I’m a Professor in the University of Evansville’s Doctor of Physical Therapy Program and PhD in Health Professions Education Program, Director of Residency Programs, and performance systems consultant for collegiate and professional sports.
+In the course of wearing many hats, I have learned things that led to the development of some unique perspectives concerning designing systems, including performance optimization, prevention of injuries, discharge testing, and the annual musculoskeletal exam.

 Finally, my credentials: I hold a Master of Physical Therapy degree from the University of Evansville and a Doctor of Science degree in Orthopedic Physical Therapy from Rocky Mountain University of Health Professions.
-I am a board certified clinical specialist in orthopedics through the American Board of Physical Therapy Specialties.
-I am also a Certified Athletic Trainer and a Certified Strength and Conditioning Specialist.
+I am also a Certified Athletic Trainer and a Certified Strength and Conditioning Specialist with over 25 years experience.
+I am also a board certified clinical specialist in orthopedics through the American Board of Physical Therapy Specialties.

 If you want to learn more about me as a person, my info is here.